204 new COVID-19 cases reported - Santa Barbara News-Press

 Twenty-two patients are recovering in county hospitals.
 Another four are recovering in intensive care units.

 Santa Barbara County now has a total of 88,818 cases, of which 887 are still infectious.
-The total number of deaths remains at 688.
+The total number of deaths is 688.

 The Santa Barbara County Public Health Department reported that 73.2% of the eligible 5-and-older population is fully vaccinated.